zamibd/x-ui/README.md

 ## Features

-- Supports protocols including VLESS, VMess, Trojan, Shadowsocks, Dokodemo-door, SOCKS, HTTP
+- Supports protocols including VLESS, VMess, Trojan, Shadowsocks, Dokodemo-door, SOCKS, HTTP, Wireguard
 - Supports XTLS protocols, including Vision and REALITY
 - An advanced interface for routing traffic, incorporating PROXY Protocol, Reverse, External, and Transparent Proxy, along with Multi-Domain, SSL Certificate, and Port
+- Support auto generate Cloudflare WARP using Wireguard outbound
 - An interactive JSON interface for Xray template configuration
 - An advanced interface for inbound and outbound configuration
 - Clients’ traffic cap and expiration date based on first use